pkorduan/kvmobile/README.md

 	* sort function
 	* filter function
 	* settings for taking pictures
-ToDo
-  * paging in feature list
-  * points as CircleMarkers in sted of marker cluster due to more than 10.000 featue per layer
-  * enable editing the geometry of feature
 ## 1.4.4
 	* Enable origin https://geoport-vr.de/kvwmap/ in config.xml
 ## 1.4.3